-Improve access for communities and vulnerable groups to non-emergency health services: The objective is to enhance the availability and utilisation of non-emergency health care services and psychosocial well-being of the persons and especially the most vulnerable, at local level, under the supervision of the Syrian Arab Red Crescent.
+- 1. Improve access for communities and vulnerable groups to non-emergency health services: The objective is to enhance the availability and utilisation of non-emergency health care services and psychosocial well-being of the persons and especially the most vulnerable, at local level, under the supervision of the Syrian Arab Red Crescent. - 2.
+Resilience-oriented interventions aimed at stabilising and improve the resilience of Syrian communities and cities' populations allowing for local economic recovery and strengthening local cohesion

-For the above mentioned objective, see expected results and indicative activities in § 4.1.
+For the above mentioned objectives, see expected results and indicative activities in § 4.1.